Masks and no ablution: Saudis flock to reopened mosques - France 24

 - Easing curbs -

-Saudi Arabia, home to Islam's holiest sites, had shut down mosques nationwide for more than two months to limit the spread of the COVID-19 respiratory disease.
+Saudi Arabia, home to Islam's holiest sites, had shut down mosques nationwide for more than two months to limit the spread of the virus.

 Domestic air traffic also resumed on Sunday, with state media saying around 100 flights were scheduled.